Infinity Blade III Review

 What's New in Version 1.4.2*Bonus Content - includes Soul Hunter, Ausar Rising, Blade Masters, and Kingdom Come expansion packs!

-- Supports full iPhone 6 resolution, iPad Air 2, and iPad Mini 3 - and it looks amazing!
+- Supports full iPhone 6 resolution, iPad Air 2, iPad Mini 3, and iPod Touch 6 - and it looks amazing!

 - Fully compatible with iOS 8